antonova-irina/antonova-irina/README.md

 ## Hello, World!
 I'm Iryna Antonova 👋

-### A full-stack junior developer who decided to make a career change, making a deep dive into the stuff that though being attractive, remained rather a hobby...
+A full-stack junior developer who decided to make a career change, making a deep dive into the stuff that though being attractive, for years remained rather a hobby...

-### ⚡As long as it's something you truly want to do, then it's never too late to take that first step!
+#### ⚡As long as it's something you truly want to do, it's never too late to take the first step!

 <!--
 **antonova-irina/antonova-irina** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.